nuxt/docs/pt-BR/guide/modules.md

 ---
 title: Modules
-description: Modules are Nuxt.js extensions which can extend it's core functionality and add endless integrations.
+description: Modules are Nuxt.js extensions which can extend its core functionality and add endless integrations.
 ---

-> Modules are Nuxt.js extensions which can extend it's core functionality and add endless integrations.
+> Modules are Nuxt.js extensions which can extend its core functionality and add endless integrations.

 ## Introduction

 While developing production-grade applications with Nuxt, you soon discover that the framework's core functionality is not enough.
 Nuxt can be extended with configuration options and plugins, but maintaining these customizations across multiple projects is tedious, repetitive and time-consuming.
 On the other hand, supporting every project's needs out of the box would make Nuxt very complex and hard to use.

 This is why Nuxt provides a higher-order module system that makes it easy to extend the core.
 Modules are simply **functions** that are called sequentially when booting Nuxt.
 The framework waits for each module to finish before continuing.
 In this way, modules can customize almost any aspect of Nuxt.
 Thanks to Nuxt's modular design (based on webpack's [Tapable](https://github.com/webpack/tapable)), modules can easily register hooks for certain entry points like builder initialization.
 Modules can also override templates, configure webpack loaders, add CSS libraries, and perform any of a number of other useful tasks.

 Best of all, Nuxt modules can be incorporated into npm packages.
 This makes them easy to reuse across projects and to share with the Nuxt community, helping create an ecosystem of high-quality Nuxt add-ons.